Two teenagers drowned at Enagh Lough outside Derry

 Two young men drowned at Enagh Lough outside Derry.

-Heartbreaking news emerged from Enagh Lough in Strathfoyle on the outskirts of the city overnight, where several emergency services had been involved in an ongoing incident.
+Heartbreaking news emerged from Enagh Lough in Strathfoyle on the outskirts of Derrycity overnight, where several emergency services had been involved in an ongoing incident.

 The PSNI has confirmed that the remains of two 16-year-old boys were recovered from the lough.